element-hq/hydrogen-web/src/matrix/e2ee/README.md

         - e2ee account
             - generate more otks if needed
             - upload new otks if needed or device keys if not uploaded before
+        - device message handler:
+            - fetch keys we don't know about yet for (call) to_device messages identity
+            - pass signalling messages to call handler
     - rooms
         - share new room keys if needed